okeeffed/developer-notes/manual/Design-Patterns/Decorator-Pattern.md

 The decorator pattern works by creating a decorator class that accepts the base class as an argument to the constructor and then implementing a function that calls to super.

+It is used to:

+1. Attach additional responsibilities to an object dynamically.
+Gives an alternative to subclassing.
+2. Client-specified embellishment of a core object by recursively wrapping it.
+3. Wrapping a gift, putting it in a box, and wrapping the box.

 ```javascript
 interface Pizza {
   cost(): Number;